Open Space Is an Individual Community Decision

 • Conservation easements, in which a private landowner retains ownership but assigns an easement usually to a conservation organization to allow the land to be retained in a conservation state in perpetuity.

 • Clustering development onto a relatively small portion of a land parcel, so that the remainder can remain a conservation area.
-These might be called conservation subdivisions or cluster developments, and be permitted under cluster zoning.
+These might be called conservation subdivisions or cluster housing, and be permitted under cluster zoning.

 Preservation of Scenic Beauty

 Sometimes it's a spiritual sense of awe at the diversity and magnificence found in nature that intimidates us into thinking probably we should preserve it.
 Can you imagine happening onto the Grand Canyon or Old Faithful if you hadn't been told about these wonders at an early age?
 Certainly uniqueness justifies preservation in nature, just as in buildings and neighborhoods.
-Often it's important to conserve some land around a particular phenomenon just to preserve the ecosystem that feeds the particular object of our admiration.

 Land Banking